 Style Mistake #6

 Mistake #6 of the 15 most common Men’s style mistakes is not matching the texture and finish of your belt with your dress shoes.
-Hopefully you all realise it’s an absolute style must to make sure that your dress shoes and belt are the same colour.
-Not only is this meaning the actual colour, but if for example your dress shoes are a matte finish as opposed to a shiny material and finish.
+Hopefully, you all realize it’s an absolute style must to make sure that your dress shoes and belt are the same color.
+Not only is this meaning the actual color, but if for example your dress shoes are a matte finish as opposed to a shiny material and finish.
 Then you want to make sure that your belt is also a matte finish.